 *10+ reports and features will be added annually from January to December.

 ***23andMe health predisposition reports include both reports that meet FDA requirements for genetic health risks and reports which are based on 23andMe research and have not been reviewed by the FDA.
-The test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks.
+The test uses qualitative genotyping.
+This detects select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks.
 It is not intended to diagnose any disease.
-Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
-Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
+Your ethnicity may affect the relevance of each report.
+It may also affect how your genetic health risk results are interpreted.
+Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease.
+However it does not describe a person’s overall risk of developing the disease.
 The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 For important information and limitations regarding each genetic health risk report, visit 23andme.com/test-info/.